otrv4/otrv4/otrv4.md

 the start of the conversation to allow other participants, like Alice, to send him encrypted messages while he is offline.

-### Interoperability between conversation types

-Implementers may allow interactive conversations to turn into non-interactive conversations.
-For example, Alice and Bob establish an interactive conversation, and then Bob goes offline.
-At that point, the client may allow Alice to continue sending encrypted messages to Bob through a non-interactive conversation.
-Although this will lower the security properties of the conversation for Alice with Bob, as explained [here](#security-properties), it is possible.

 ## Assumptions

 Messages in a conversation can be exchanged over an insecure channel, where an